MelvilQ/stacksrs/README.md

 where *strength* is the number of consecutive times that you knew the correct answer.
 In other words: After the first time you answer correct, the card will arrive again after 8 other cards, the second time after 32 other cards, the third time after 128 cards, and so on.
 If you answer wrong, the strength is reduced by 2 levels (it's not set to 0).

+### What do the numbers next to the decks stand for?
+In the deck list next to each deck, there is a blue, a red and a green number.
+The blue number shows how many cards a deck has, the red number shows how many of these cards are still considered as *unknown* (because they have a strength of 0, 1 or 2), and the green number how many cards are considered as *known* (strength of 3 and above).

 ### I want to share a deck with other users.
 What can I do?
 The deck files are JSON files.
 You can find them in the directory *Android/data/de.melvil.stacksrs/files* on the primary external storage of your device.
-If you want to share a deck that you have created, so that everyone can profit from it, you can send the deck file to [my email](mailto:patpp17@web.de) (please also add a short description of the deck).
+If you want to share a deck that you have created, so that everyone can profit from it, you can send the deck file to [my email](mailto:patpp17@web.de) (please also add a short description).
 After having a look at it I will publish it in the download section.